SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 ;; (hello "Samantha?")
 ```

-You can use the ignore next form to comment out the entire next expression.
-This is chainable, making it easy to comment out multiple forms.
+Alternatively you can use the ignore next form to comment out the entire next expression.
+This is chain-able, making it easy to comment out multiple expressions.

 ```clojure
 #_#_#_